huggingface/instruction-tuned-sd/README.md

     --concept mountain
 ```

 By default [`instruction-tuning-vision/instruction-tuned-cartoonizer`](https://hf.co/instruction-tuning-vision/instruction-tuned-cartoonizer) model will be used.
-You can also set `model_id` to be `timbrooks/instruct-pix2pix` to use a pre-trained InstructPix2Pix model.
+You can also set `--model_id` to be `timbrooks/instruct-pix2pix` to use a pre-trained InstructPix2Pix model.

 ## Comparison across models